Baloodubronx/scinode/query.md

 *PUB_YEAR:*
 Search by year of publication in YYYY format; note syntax for range searching.
-PUB_YEAR:2000,
-PUB_YEAR:[2000 TO 2001]
+PUB_YEAR:2000, PUB_YEAR:[2000 TO 2001]

+*AUTH:*
-AUTH: Search for a surname and (optionally) initial(s) in publication author lists
+Search for a surname and (optionally) initial(s) in publication author lists
-AUTH:einstein, AUTH:”Smith
+AUTH:einstein, AUTH:”Smith AB”

-AB”
-INVESTIGATOR: Search for a publication by specifying an investigator INVESTIGATOR:”Orlandini F”
-AUTHORID_TYPE: List publications that are associated with an ORCID AUTHORID_TYPE:ORCID
-AUTHORID: List all the publications associated with a specified ORCID
-AUTHORID:"0000-0002-1767-
-9318"
+*AFF:*
-AFF: Search for a term or terms in the author affiliation field
-AFF:ebi, AFF:”university of
+Search for a term or terms in the author affiliation field AFF:ebi, AFF:”university of cambridge”

-cambridge”
+*JOURNAL:*
-JOURNAL: Journal title – searchable either in full or abbreviated form
+Journal title – searchable either in full or abbreviated form
-JOURNAL:”biology letters”,
-JOURNAL:”biol lett”
+JOURNAL:”biology letters”, JOURNAL:”biol lett”

-ISSN:
+*ISSN:*
-Search for a journal by its ISSN; see the
-NCBI’s list of journals and ISSNs in
+Search for a journal by its ISSN; see the NCBI’s list of journals and ISSNs in PubMed
-PubMed
 ISSN:0028-0836